PageSpeed Insights: How to Improve Your Google Page Speed Score

 When you first enter PageSpeed Insights, you’ll see a bar where you can enter your website URL.
 You’ll want to type your homepage URL into this bar and click “Analyze.”
 Google will take a few seconds to scan over your site.

 Once the next page loads, you will see the results of your site.
 You’ll see two tabs on the screen where one is for your mobile site and the other for your desktop site.
-Within each tab, you will see your score.
+Within each tab, you will see your score and recommendations.

 First, look at your page’s speed.
 As you know, this is a crucial part of your website.
 If you have a “fast” rating, your site won’t need many changes, if any.

-The second number is your DOM Content Loaded (DCL).
-DCL measures when your HTML documents are loaded.
+- DOM Content Loaded (DCL): DCL measures when your HTML documents are loaded.
 You want this number to be low (like 1.2 seconds in the example photo) as it leads to a lower bounce rate.
 As we discussed earlier, a lower bounce rate is a sign of maintaining your leads and will increase your SEO ranking on search engine results pages.

 Next, you’ll want to look at your optimization score.
 This score is rated out of 100.